Maroc Telecom Logo

 2006 – today

-The Maroc Telecom logo vividly and symbolically represents its primary focus—telecommunication technologies and connectivity.
+The Maroc Telecom logo vividly and symbolically represents its primary focus on telecommunication technologies and connectivity.
 The design integrates textual and graphic elements, creating a harmonious and dynamic image.
 The centerpiece is the company name, rendered in a strict yet modern font with slight rounding.
-Most letters are lowercase, giving the text a visually soft and approachable appearance, except the first letters in “Maroc” and “Telecom,” which are uppercase.
+Most letters are lowercase, giving the text a soft, approachable appearance, except for the first letters in “Maroc” and “Telecom,” which are uppercase.

 The font is in blue, symbolizing stability, reliability, and professionalism.
 This shade is traditionally associated with technology and innovation, directly reflecting the company’s core activities.

-To the left of the text begins an orange arc, which gently curves around the name and ends on the right.
-This crescent-shaped element evokes the imagery of a crescent moon, referencing the culture and symbols of Morocco.
-At the same time, the arc resembles a boomerang, emphasizing the concept of interaction and the continuous flow of information—a fundamental aspect of telecommunications.
+To the left of the text, an orange arc gently curves around the name and ends on the right.
+This crescent-shaped element evokes the imagery of a crescent moon, referencing Moroccan culture and symbols.
+At the same time, the arc resembles a boomerang, emphasizing the concept of interaction and the continuous flow of information, a fundamental aspect of telecommunications.
 The arc is rendered in bright orange, symbolizing energy, dynamism, and the drive for growth.

 At the right end of the arc is a complex geometric composition of diamonds in a blue-orange color scheme.
 The largest blue diamond is positioned at the center, closest to the viewer.
 Smaller orange diamonds of varying sizes are arranged behind it, adding depth and volume to the design.
 This detail reinforces associations with digital technologies, data transmission, and systemic organization.